-- Be aged 18 years or older at the time of the index prescription or dispensing qualifying the patient for cohort entry - Have a diagnosis of MS recorded on or before the index prescription - Have at least 6 months of continuous enrollment in the data source (thereby providing medical and dispensing/prescription history data, along with an operational definition of new use) before the index date
+- Be aged 18 years or older at the time of the index prescription or dispensing qualifying the patient for cohort entry - Have a diagnosis of MS recorded on or before the index prescription or dispensing - Have at least 6 months of continuous enrollment in the data source (thereby providing medical and dispensing/prescription history data, along with an operational definition of new use) before the index date

-3.2.5 Exclusion Criteria
+8.2.5 Exclusion Criteria

-The study will exclude patients with dispensing/prescription of more than one cohort defining drug on the index date.
-This exclusion criterion will be assessed before each treatment episode (i.e., entry into a cohort).
+The study will exclude patients with:

+- Prescription or dispensing of more than one cohort-defining drug on the index date (dual therapy).
+This exclusion criterion will be assessed for each potential treatment episode. - An outpatient or inpatient diagnosis of Crohn's disease (CD) or UC any time prior to or on the index date, as the use of cohort-defining drug may not be related to RRMS.

-3.2.6 Baseline and Lookback Period
+8.2.6 Baseline and Lookback Period

 To characterise the ozanimod and comparator cohorts on the index date, all information available during the lookback time period (pre-index or before the start of each treatment episode) will be collected.
-The lookback time period is defined as the time period ending on the index date, i.e., will include the index date, unless otherwise specified.
+The lookback time period is defined as the time period ending on the index date, ie, will include the index date, unless otherwise specified.
 As all cohort members are required by inclusion criteria to have at least 6 months of data before the index date (baseline period), the lookback period will include at least 6 months during which covariates can be evaluated.
 For some of the cohort members, more data on covariates might be available beyond 6 months, and all available information will be considered for covariate classification related to MS and concomitant chronic conditions.
-Nevertheless, for comedications (i.e., for diseases other than MS), the lookback time period will be limited to 180 days before or at the index date.
-Lookback time periods for a small number of specific covariables may be adapted in each data source, e.g., to define body mass index (BMI) in the CPRD, the closest data in the 3 years before or at the index date will be used.
+Nevertheless, for comedications (ie, for diseases other than MS), the lookback time period will be limited to 180 days before or at the index date.
+Lookback time periods for a small number of specific covariables may be adapted in each data source, eg, to define BMI in the CPRD, the closest data in the 3 years before or at the index date will be used.

-3.2.7 Follow-up Time and Censoring Criteria
+8.2.7 Follow-up Time and Censoring Criteria

 Follow-up of eligible treatment episodes will start on the day after the index prescription or dispensing.
-There are two types of discontinuation criteria for this study: censoring of a treatment episode (i.e, person-time within a particular cohort) and censoring of study follow-up.
+There are two types of discontinuation criteria for this study: censoring of a treatment episode (ie, person-time within a particular cohort) and censoring of study follow-up.
 Within each patient treatment episode, follow-up for each study outcome will end at the earliest of the following dates:

-- Occurrence of the individual study endpoint (counted separately for each endpoint). - Once an individual study endpoint occurs within a given treatment episode, patients will no longer be followed for subsequent occurrences of that same endpoint, within that treatment episode or subsequent treatment episodes. - Patients may experience multiple types of cardiovascular events.
+• Occurrence of the individual study endpoint (counted separately for each endpoint).

+- Once an individual study endpoint occurs within a given treatment episode, patients will no longer be followed for subsequent occurrences of that same endpoint, within that treatment episode or subsequent treatment episodes. - Patients may experience multiple types of cardiovascular events.
 For example, a patient who experiences an AMI event may still be followed for stroke or CV mortality (within that treatment episode and subsequent treatment episodes).
-Similarly, a patient who experiences a stroke may still be followed for AMI, or CV mortality. - The occurrence of CV mortality will censor both the treatment episode and study follow-up. - For the composite MACE outcome, both the treatment episode and study follow-up will be censored at the date of occurrence of the first targeted CV event (AMI, stroke, or CV mortality). - End of the study period. - Last date of data with validated CV or death outcomes within each of the data sources. - Disenrollment from the data source (e.g., change of insurance plan, emigration, death). - Dispensing or prescription of more than one study medication on the same day.
+Similarly, a patient who experiences a stroke may still be followed for AMI, or CV mortality. - The occurrence of CV mortality will censor both the treatment episode and study follow-up. - For the composite MACE outcome, both the treatment episode and study follow-up will be censored at the date of occurrence of the first targeted CV event (AMI, stroke, or CV mortality). - End of the study period. - Last date of data with validated CV or death outcomes within each of the data sources. - Disenrollment from the data source (eg, change of insurance plan, emigration, death). - Dispensing or prescription of more than one study medication on the same day.